-Since our inception in October 2013, we have devoted substantially all of our resources to initiating the conduct of our research and development efforts, identifying potential product candidates, undertaking drug discovery and preclinical development activities, building and protecting our intellectual property portfolio, organizing and staffing our company, business planning, raising capital, and providing general and administrative support for these operations.
-To date, we have primarily financed our operations through private placements of our preferred shares, convertible loans and collaboration agreements with strategic partners.
-From our inception through December 31, 2016, we raised an aggregate of \$308.4 million, of which \$125.2 million consisted of gross proceeds from private placements of our preferred shares, \$73.2 million from the issuance of convertible loans, \$75.0 million from an upfront payment under our collaboration with Vertex Pharmaceuticals, Incorporated, or Vertex, and \$35.0 million from a technology access fee related to our license of technology to Casebia Therapeutics, LLP, our joint venture with Bayer HealthCare LLC, or Bayer HealthCare.
+Since our inception in October 2013, we have devoted substantially all of our resources to our research and development efforts, identifying potential product candidates, undertaking drug discovery and preclinical development activities, building and protecting our intellectual property portfolio, organizing and staffing our company, business planning, raising capital, and providing general and administrative support for these operations.
+To date, we have primarily financed our operations through private placements of our preferred shares, common stock issuances, convertible loans and collaboration agreements with strategic partners.

+In January 2018, we completed an offering of 5,750,000 of our common shares, which were sold at a price of \$22.75 per share.
+This offering resulted in \$122.6 million of net proceeds to the Company.
+The underwriting discount of \$7.8 million and other expenses of \$0.4 million related to the equity offering were recorded as an offset to additional paid-in capital.